Germany's COVID vaccinations hit Easter snag | DW | 31.03.2021

 Just about 11% of people in Germany have received at least one shot — that's the European Union average.
 Other big EU members, like Spain and Italy, are ahead, while France is catching up.

-24/7 vaccination is uncommon, even among world leaders in COVID vaccinations, such as the United States, the United Kingdom, and Israel.
-Those countries also experience weekend dips like in Germany
+Around the clock vaccination is uncommon, even among world leaders in COVID vaccinations, such as the United States, the United Kingdom, and Israel.
+Those countries also experience weekend dips like in Germany.

 But they made quicker vaccine deals, enjoy greater supply, and export less, if at all, than Germany, which deferred to the EU on those decisions.
 So their weekend vaccination dips are still higher than Germany's weekday peaks.